Parvezkhan0/Web-Chat/README.md

 Once the development servers are running, you can access the Chat Application in your web browser.
 The application will provide a user interface for sending and receiving messages in real time.

-Feel free to customize and extend the application to suit your specific needs or integrate it into other projects.